Strategic Hiring under Algorithmic Monoculture: Introduction

-\textbf{Convergence.} Though we show that the NE is desirable, it is unclear whether firms will be able to converge to an NE in practice.
-To answer this, we first show that best response dynamics will always converge to an NE.
-Moreover, when interview capacities are not large, a simple set of ``one-turn best response'' dynamics---where each firm sequentially chooses the best response assuming they are the last to act---will also converge to an NE.
-Therefore, if firms can compute best responses, it is relatively easy for an NE to arise.
+\paragraph{Convergence to NE.} Though we show that the NE is desirable, it is unclear whether firms will be able to converge to an NE in practice.
+To this end, we first show that best response dynamics always converge to an NE in a discretized version of the game.
+Moreover, when interview capacities are small, a simple set of ``one-turn'' best response dynamics---where each firm sequentially chooses the best response assuming they are the last to act---also converges to an NE.
+Therefore, provided firms can compute best responses, an NE can arise relatively easily.

-However, firms need information on their competitors' strategies in order to compute a best response---information that is typically not available.
-Our results show that it is sufficient to know how many other firms are interviewing each candidate (i.e., applicant competitiveness).
-Absent this information, firms may simply use historical data on whether applicants accepted their job offers, and we show that this makes convergence to a NE difficult.
+\paragraph{Best response is difficult to estimate.} However, computing a best response requires information on competitors’ strategies, which is typically unavailable in practice.
+We show that it is difficult for a firm to estimate these strategies using only their own historical data.
+Specifically, in a simplified setting where a firm must choose between two applicant pools differing only in success probabilities, distinguishing which pool yields higher expected utility requires a prohibitively large number of samples (e.g., on the order of hundreds).
+This implies that without direct congestion information provided by the platform, firms are unlikely to reliably estimate best responses, making convergence to equilibrium behavior unrealistic.

+\paragraph{Extension: flexible capacity.} We consider an extension where firms have a fixed target hiring yield rather than a fixed interview capacity, where they can adjust their capacity to meet this target.
+We show that for any target welfare level, the NE solution achieves the goal with far less total interview capacity than the Naive solution.
+Thus, strategic behavior enables firms to meet hiring needs much more efficiently.

+\paragraph{Extension: applicant preferences over tiered firms.} We also consider an extension where firms belong to two tiers, and all applicants prefer firms from the higher tier.
+We provide sufficient conditions for an NE in this setting and show that social welfare is higher under the tiered NE compared to the non-tiered NE.
+This implies that it is even more important in the tiered regime for firms to be strategic and arrive at an NE.